lqs/sqlingo/README.md

 **sqlingo** is a SQL DSL library in Go.
 It generates code from the database and lets you write SQL easily and correctly.

-**WARNING: sqlingo is still under development.
-It's expected to be released in December 2018.**

 ## Tutorial

 ### Install and use sqlingo code generator